SofiaProtsiv/goit-js-codewars/04-module-lesson-02/uk.md

 console.log(getSortedUniqueSkills(users));
 // ['adipisicing', 'amet', 'anim', 'commodo', 'culpa', 'elit', 'ex', 'ipsum', 'irure', 'laborum', 'lorem', 'mollit' , 'non', 'nostrud', 'nulla', 'proident', 'tempor', 'velit', 'veniam'
 ```

+# 3 ТЗ для Characters

+## MAP

+1. Get an array of all names
+2. Get an array of all heights
+3. Get an array of objects with just name and height properties
+4. Get an array of all first names

+## REDUCE

+1. Get the total mass of all characters
+2. Get the total height of all characters
+3. Get the total number of characters in all the character names
+4. Get the total number of characters by eye color (hint. a map of eye color to
+   count)

+## FILTER

+1. Get characters with mass greater than 100
+2. Get characters with height less than 200
+3. Get all male characters Get all female characters

+## SORT

+1. Sort by name
+2. Sort by mass
+3. Sort by height
+4. Sort by gender

+## EVERY

+1. Does every character have blue eyes?
+2. Does every character have mass more than 40?
+3. Is every character shorter than 200?
+4. Is every character male?

+## SOME

+1. Is there at least one male character?
+2. Is there at least one character with blue eyes?
+3. Is there at least one character taller than 200?
+4. Is there at least one character that has mass less than 50?